 ROSEN, A GLOBAL AND LEADING LAW FIRM, Encourages Honda Motor Co., Ltd. Investors to Secure Counsel Before Important Deadline in Securities Class Action – HMC

-WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of American Depository Shares (“ADSs”) of Honda Motor Co., Ltd. (NYSE: HMC) between June 20, 2018 and September 28, 2022, both dates inclusive (the “Class Period”) of the important April 3, 2023 lead plaintiff deadline.
+WHY: Rosen Law Firm, a global investor rights law firm, reminds purchasers of American Depository Shares ("ADSs") of Honda Motor Co., Ltd. HMC between June 20, 2018 and September 28, 2022, both dates inclusive (the "Class Period") of the important April 3, 2023 lead plaintiff deadline.

 SO WHAT: If you purchased Honda ADSs during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.